jimmyle9080/olist-ecommerce-analytics/README.md

 - Left: distribution of review scores from 1 to 5 across all delivered orders
 - Right: top 10 Brazilian states by average delivery time in days
 - 59.2% of orders receive a 5-star review with an overall average of 4.16/5.0
-- The 1-star bucket is the second largest category, suggesting a bimodal distribution where customers either love or hate the experience
+- The 1-star bucket is the second largest category, suggesting customers either love or hate the experience with little middle ground
-- States further from Sao Paulo's distribution infrastructure experience significantly longer delivery times, which directly correlates with lower review scores
+- States further from Sao Paulo's distribution infrastructure experience significantly longer delivery times
-- This is an operational SLA problem with a clear geographic root cause
+- Longer delivery times correlate directly with lower review scores, confirming delivery speed as a key satisfaction driver

 ---